 It turned the insurance company no longer wanted to insure the building unless we removed the electrical knob and tube wiring from the apartments.

-As an FYI, knob and tube is an older style of electrical wiring that was used up until the early 1940s, and it seems that the insurance firms are no longer wanting to insure buildings that have knob and tube because of the increased electrical hazards.
+As an FYI, knob, and tube is an older style of electrical wiring that was used up until the early 1940s, and it seems that the insurance firms are no longer want to insure buildings that have knobs and tubes because of the increased electrical hazards.

 The company gave me 4 weeks to fix the wiring, otherwise, we would have to find a new insurance company.
 They no longer wanted to insure my building.

-Out of the two units, only 2 apartments had knob and tube, so, it wasn’t a huge issue, except, both units were rent-controlled occupied, meaning, I couldn’t kick out the tenants.
+Out of the two units, only 2 apartments had knobs and tubes, so, it wasn’t a huge issue, except, both units were rent-controlled occupied, meaning, I couldn’t kick out the tenants.
 I had to pay thousands to fix the wiring, patch the holes, and paint.
 If I added a few extra dollars, then I would have an entirely new unit.